 If a student does not complete Entrance Counseling or sign a Master Promissory Note in a timely manner, the loan credit will be removed from the account and the student will be immediately responsible for any "Current Account Balance."

 All Federal Direct Stafford Loan funds will be received electronically by the University.
-Please note that your loan amount will be reduced by a 1.051% origination fee.
-(98.949% of your Stafford Loan(s) will be credited to your bill.)
+Please note that your loan amount will be reduced by the origination fee.
+(For example, with an origination fee of 1.051%, 98.949% of your Stafford Loan(s) will be credited to your bill.)

 Other Ways to Pay Your Balance

 FSU works with a third party, interest-free, payment plan called Tuition Management Systems.
 Whatever amount of money that you can comfortably afford to pay per month, will help in lowering your overall borrowing.

 In the current financial environment, many may find utilizing a portion of their home equity with a local bank advantageous.
 MEFA and PLUS loans both have attractive terms and repayment options that can spread the cost of this investment over several years.

 Students who have received scholarships, grants, or loans from sources other than Framingham State University must mail or bring in the award notification letter to Financial Aid or Student Accounts.
 (If you are receiving a State employee waiver, it must be the original notification letter.)

 The award letter must include the name and billing address of the award granting source.
 All awards are subject to confirmation from the granting source.
 A letter indicating that an award or loan is in process will not be accepted.

 Please include your nine digit Student ID number on ALL documents.